-Lysins are enzymes derived from naturally occurring bacteriophage, viruses which infect bacteria.
+Lysins are a novel class of direct lytic agents.
+Lysins are proteins derived from naturally occurring bacteriophage, viruses which infect bacteria.
 When produced in recombinant form and applied to bacteria, lysins cleave a key component in the structure of the bacterial peptidoglycan cell wall which results in rapid killing of the target bacteria.

 What Makes Lysins Different?

-Lysins are fundamentally different from conventional antibiotics which require cell division or metabolism in order to kill bacteria or stop their growth.
-Lysins directly bind and cleave the bacterial cell wall and kill on contact.
-Lysins therefore have a number of key features that differentiate them from conventional antibiotics:
+Lysins are direct lytic agents that directly bind and cleave the bacterial cell wall and essentially kill on contact.
+This novel mechanism of action is fundamentally different from antibiotics, which require cell division or metabolism in order to kill bacteria or stop their growth.
+In addition to their mechanism of action, lysins have a number of key features that further differentiate them from antibiotics:

 - Rapid killing of bacteria

 - Full activity against antibiotic-resistant bacteria (while sparing "good" bacteria)

 - Synergy with existing antibiotics

 - Shorten time in ICU and/or hospital

 - All while not contributing to the global crisis of drug resistance